smc24-musicgen/smc24-musicgen.github.io/_pages/logistics.md

 ***

-## Tools and Programming Languages
+### Tools and Programming Languages

-Part 1 of the course will use Python.
-All coding assignments should be coded in Python 3.10.
-The deep learning implementation will be done in TensorFlow/Keras.
+* Part 1 of the course will use Python.
+* All coding assignments should be coded in Python 3.10.
+* The deep learning implementation will be done in TensorFlow/Keras.

-## Assignments
+### Assignments

 #### Pre-class quizzes

-Students will be required to submit a quiz on the current technology before each class.
-The quizzes will test their understanding of the concepts discussed in the assigned pre-class videos.
-There will be four quizzes, covering Markov Chains, Genetic Algorithms, RNN/LSTMs, and Transformers.
+* Students will be required to submit a quiz on the current technology before each class.
+* The quizzes will test their understanding of the concepts discussed in the assigned pre-class videos.
+* There will be four quizzes, covering Markov Chains, Genetic Algorithms, RNN/LSTMs, and Transformers.

 #### Coding Assignments

-There will be four coding assignments—one for each technique introduced in the course.
-Coding assignments will be done in groups of two people.
+* There will be four coding assignments—one for each technique introduced in the course.
+* Coding assignments will be done in groups of two people.

-These assignments will require students to implement variations or extensions of the techniques they have learned to address a specific musical challenge (e.g., melody generation).
+* These assignments will require students to implement variations or extensions of the techniques they have learned to address a specific musical challenge (e.g., melody generation).

 #### Paper Implementation

-This will involve implementing a generative music research paper from scratch, applying the concepts and skills gained throughout the course.
-Paper implementation will be done in groups of two people.
+* This will involve implementing a generative music research paper from scratch, applying the concepts and skills gained throughout the course.
+* Paper implementation will be done in groups of two people.

 #### Deliverables

-The deliverable for the code assignments and paper implementation is a link to a GitHub repository containing the implementation code.
+* Link to a GitHub repository containing the implementation code.

-## Final Project
+### Final Project

 Students can choose to create a Final Project for either Part 1 or Part 2 of the course.
 The Final Project for Part 1 will focus on symbolic generative music, while the Final Project for Part 2 will focus on audio-based generative music.